Friday, August 28, 2020

 A section of the Pro Tools Mix Window with all tracks selected.

-1. Double left click on the Color Bar of any selected track.
-The Color Pallet window will open.
+1. Double left-click on the Color Bar of any selected track.
+The Color Palette window will open.
 See image below.

 The Pro Tools Color Pallet window